hamedsa-78/travel.../README.md

 Hi
 managing tickets information using C++
 GUI under console
-*the main Executor of this program is "behnam-sa"
+*the main Executor of this program is @behnam-sa